 - If I need more time, how can I fit this into my current weekly schedule?

 When you have answered the above questions, get your weekly calendar out, and book out the hours each week that you will be working on your goal.
-For example:

 The above schedule allows for 9 hours of dedicated time to working towards your goal.
 At first glace this may not look like a huge amount, and compared to a full time athlete or performer, 9 hours is not that much in the greater scheme of things.
 However, factors such as work, school, or college must also be considered for the amateur athlete.
 With the schedule above you are getting a mix of team training, gym training, and individual sessions that will allow for consistent progress.